Ni Main Sass Kuttni: Production

 The film was written by Balwinder Singh Janjua, Harvir Singh Mangat and Aman Sidhu.
 Cinematography was handled by Syed Tanveer Reyaz, while Vinay Pal served as the editor.
 The soundtrack was composed by Simran Goraya.
 Several cast members and crew shared production updates and promotional material during filming and marketing stages.

 Release

 Ni Main Sass Kuttni was released theatrically on 29 April 2022.
 Punjab State Commission For Women reportedly reviewed or commented on aspects of the film prior to release, noting its family-centric themes.

+Reception

+Jaspreet Nijher of The Times of India rated the film 3/5 stars and wrote, "A light entertainer and good watch [...]
+The music is entertaining and melodious, though the narrative gets repetitive and drags a little towards the end."